NVIDIA/VideoProcessingFramework/README.md

 ### Linux

-We recommend Ubuntu 22.04 as it comes with a recent enough ffmpeg system packages.
+We recommend Ubuntu 22.04 as it comes with a recent enough FFmpeg system packages.
-For older versions of Ubuntu, we recommend building and installing FFmpeg from source: https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html
+If you want to build FFmpeg from source, you can follow https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html
 ```bash
 # Install dependencies